All Episodes

 You hear one line from what I have said the past two days.

-And that line is he's either acting or off his medications.
+And that line is, he's either acting or off his medications.

 And that line is not even put in context.

-The uh reason I speculated that Mr. Fox might have been off his medications is because he's admitted he does that.
+The reason I speculated that Mr. Fox might have been off his medications is because he's admitted he does that.

-He's and I've got audio soundbites here today of him saying it.
+And I've got audio soundbites here today of him saying it.

-One of them to Diane Sawyer, who apparently forgot it that she had said that he had said that to her and tore into me this morning while interviewing Sean Hannity on Good Morning America.
+One of them to Diane Sawyer, who apparently forgot it, that she had said that he had said that to her and tore into me this morning while interviewing Sean Hannity on Good Morning America.

 So here you are.

-You're out there, you listen to this program regularly, you heard the in-depth analysis of all of this.
+You heard the in-depth analysis of all of this.

-You turn on any other media outlet, and you are stunned, and you're shocked, and you are in disbelief over how they miss it.
+You turn on any other media outlet and you are stunned and you're shocked and you are in disbelief over how they miss it.

-Miss it totally, miss it purposely.
+Miss it purposely.

-And you wonder, wait a minute, these are the people Smarter than all the rest of us.
+And you wonder, wait a minute, these are the people smarter than all the rest of us.

 These are the people who have been trained to go out and find the meaning and the truth in every news story out there and pass it on.